Octavius-Dante/Tetra-Proxima/CAPM-DAY-9/Readme.md

 </br>
 </br>

-BTP Account userid and the password should be <b> BAS account password </b> dont confuse it with (BTP GLobal account password)
+BTP Account userid and the password should be <b> BAS account password </b> don't confuse it with (BTP GLobal account password)
 </br>
 </br>
 <img src="./files/capmd9-15.png" >